 - If you opt not to keep dental tools at your workplace, try eating an apple or chewing sugarless gum after meals or snacks.
 This will help keep your teeth clean when you can’t brush.

 - Drink plenty of water.
 Don’t hydrate with sugary sodas or acidic coffee; a cup or two is okay, but the more you drink, the more your teeth will stain.
 In addition, stay away from energy drinks.
 Even “sugar—free” drinks pack a lot of caffeine and other sugar-like chemicals, which can wear away at your teeth.
 Drinking water throughout the day will keep you hydrated and reduce your craving for that afternoon Red Bull.

 - Don’t snack too much.
-It’s tempting to munch while you work, but in—between—meal snacks are a huge culprit for plaque buildup because we rarely brush our teeth afterwards.
-If you must snack, try and apple, some carrots, or a cup of yogurt—all foods that help keep your teeth healthy and prevent tooth decay.
+It’s tempting to munch while you work, but between-meal snacks are a huge culprit for plaque buildup because we rarely brush our teeth afterward.
+If you must snack, try an apple, some carrots, or a cup of yogurt—all foods that help keep your teeth healthy and prevent tooth decay.

 When You’re Traveling for a Night or Two

-Spending some time away from home can be a nice break from the monotony of your daily routine—just make sure you don’t leave the important routines, like your dental care, behind!
+Spending some time away from home can be a nice break from the monotony of your daily routine—make sure you don’t leave the important routines, like your dental care, behind!